The Wild, Elusive Singularities of the T-fractal Surface: Final Remarks

 \section{Final Remarks}

 There are many questions about the $T$-fractal surface that are still unanswered.
-In particular, classifying the cutting sequences of geodesics on the surface (both infinite-length geodesics and linear approaches to elusive singularities), and determining precisely which directions admit linear approaches to elusive singularities, are two problems the authors believe would be interesting for future research.
+In particular, determining precisely which directions admit linear approaches to elusive singularities and what values can arise as cone angles of rotational components of elusive singularities with rational address, are two problems which the authors would be interesting for future research.
 Perhaps the most obvious questions, however, are concerned with the dynamics of flows on the surface.
-In a forthcoming paper the authors study these dynamical questions by considering an infinite interval exchange transformation which is the first-return map of the flow to a collection of particular geodesic intervals on the surface.
+In a future paper, the authors study these dynamical questions by considering an infinite interval exchange transformation which is the first-return map of the flow to a collection of particular geodesic intervals on the surface.